The Story of Nitric Oxide (See Diagram Below)

 Magnesium deficiency causes arrhythmia, overactivity to stress hormones (adrenaline), overproduction of cholesterol, blood clotting in blood vessels, constriction of blood vessels, high sodium/potassium ratio, insulin resistance leading to Type 2 diabetes, atherosclerosis and vulnerability to oxidative stress.
 About 40-60% of sudden deaths from heart attacks occur in the complete absence of any prior artery blockage, clot formation or heart rhythm abnormalities.1 They are most likely occurring from spasms in the arteries due to a magnesium deficiency since magnesium being a natural antispasmodic.

-3. B-vitamins including folate, B6, B2 all play an important role in maintaining healthy nitric oxide levels.
+3. B-vitamins including folate, B6, and B2 all play an important role in maintaining healthy nitric oxide levels.
+Folate is one of the most key nutrients for healthy BH4 levels.
 Choose a folate-rich diet.

 The Magnesium Miracle By Dr. Carolyn Dean